kannans89/graphql-learning/15.ApolloClient/apollo.md

     npm install apollo-boost graphql
 ```

- This will download the graphql libraries for client side and also the apollo boost package.
-we can cross verify this by typing `npm view apollo-boost dependencies`
-this will have many dependencies as shown below
+This will download the graphql libraries for client side and also the apollo boost package.We can cross verify this by typing `npm view apollo-boost dependencies`.This will have many dependencies as shown below-

 ```javascript
   { 'apollo-cache': '^1.1.15',